lmc2179/lmc2179.github.io/drafts/decision_theory_simulation.md

 How not to run out of gin: Decision simulations with Python

+Note from the editor: The editorial team here at `Casual Inference: Data Analysis and Other Apocrypha™`

-# what's in a decision
+# Anatomy of a decision

 Leonard J. Savage's _The Foundations of Statistics_